 Once the change goes through, we recommend the following:

-- Once the cutover goes through, remember to go to gmail.com from now on to check email.
+- Once the cutover goes through, remember to go to gmail.com from now on to check email (no Outlook & no Apple mail).
 Note that the cutover can take up to 24 hours so you'll want to continue checking your Outlook as well as your gmail until the day after the cutover date.
 Usually the cutover takes about an hour.

 - We recommend adding your new accounts to your mobile device & update signatures.
-To do so, check out the following instructions.
+To do so, check out the below instructions.

 How to setup Google Sync on your iPhone, iPad, or iPod touch